twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Used for **Underline** in the Test Font window.

 ### Reg
-The program is unregistered if this key is removed.
+The program starts in unregistered mode if it is installed or this key is removed.
 * **V5D#** – Created when registering the program whereas # is a numerical string.
 It displays a message and removes the **Register** item on the Help menu and button in **TTIPOFTHEDAYFORM**.
 Version 6.0 and newer places your name on the title bar.

 ### Themes